kunjalsunny/Data-Analysis-Project-with-MongoDB-Pentaho-Integration/README.md

 MongoDB Atlas Charts
 Create a dashboard using MongoDB Atlas Charts with the MyCompanyEmployees collection.
-Include a grouped bar chart and a donut chart.

 ![Image Alt Text](MongoDB_atlas_chart.png)

 Use Pentaho Data Integration to replicate the ETL task demonstrated in class.
-Each group member should create a database and collection in their MongoDB Atlas account.

 ![Image Alt Text](pentaho.png)